nanos-world/docs/docs/getting-started/tutorials-and-examples/basic-hud-react.md

 :::info

-Don't forget to import this file in your components that needs to Call/Subscribe to NanosWorld Events
+Don't forget to import this file in your components that needs to Call/Subscribe to nanos world Events

 :::